 Spurs vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, Game 3 best bets from proven model

-The second-seeded San Antonio Spurs look to retake control of their best-of-seven series when they take on the sixth-seeded Minnesota Timberwolves in Game 3 of their Western Conference semifinal matchup on Friday night.
+The second-seeded San Antonio Spurs look to retake control of their best-of-seven series when they take on the sixth-seeded Minnesota Timberwolves in Game 3 of their Western Conference semifinal matchup on Friday night in the 2026 NBA playoffs.
 San Antonio evened the series 1-1 with a 133-95 win on Wednesday.
-Anthony Edwards (knee) and Ayo Dosunmu (heel) are both listed as questionable for the Wolves.
-Both came off the bench and played limited minutes in Game 2.
+Anthony Edwards (knee) is available for Minnesota, while Ayo Dosunmu (heel) is listed as questionable.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.